hamuchiwa/AutoRCCar/README.md

 This project builds a self-driving RC car using Raspberry Pi, Arduino and open source software.
 Raspberry Pi collects inputs from a camera module and an ultrasonic sensor, and sends data to a computer wirelessly.
 The computer processes input images and sensor data for object detection (stop sign and traffic light) and collision avoidance respectively.
 A neural network model runs on computer and makes predictions for steering based on input images.
 Predictions are then sent to the Arduino for RC car control.

+**Note: This is the code for running a car powered with an esp8266 and L293 driver**

 ### Setting up environment with Anaconda
   1. Install [`miniconda(Python3)`](https://conda.io/miniconda.html) on your computer
   2. Create `auto-rccar` environment with all necessary libraries for this project